 If your days of staying in the dorms are over, feel free to make your own hotel reservations.
 Information on area hotels is available online

 Your first stop is the registration area in the Schair-Swenson-Watson Alumni Center.
 Alumni may check in beginning June 5 from 10 a.m. to 10 p.m.
-Official on-campus events June 5, however, are only for the Class of 1964 (50th reunion); other classes may hold pre-reunion events off campus.
+Official on-campus events June 5, however, are only for the Classes of 1959 and 1964 (55th and 50th reunion); other classes may hold pre-reunion events off campus.
 The registration area is open Friday, 8 a.m.–11 p.m., and Saturday, 8 a.m.–3 p.m.

 Find out why Colby’s dining services is regarded as one of the nation's best by attending on-campus meals.
 Eat well from Friday morning through Sunday brunch by indicating on your registration form which meals you plan to attend.
 Your Saturday night class dinner takes place in a private setting with just your class—it’s the highlight of the weekend.
 Quick meals and snacks are also available in the Joseph Family Spa and the Marchese Blue Light Pub, both in Cotter Union.
 Hours will be posted in the final program.
 Information about area restaurants is available online

 Colby’s athletic facilities are available to alumni and their guests.
 Tennis, swimming, walking or jogging, squash (bring your own racquet), and the fitness center are options for exercise during the weekend.
 Don’t forget about the trails in Colby's Perkins Arboretum.
 The Quarry Road Recreation Area

 , just down the hill, offers easy walking and mountain-biking trails as well as access to Messalonskee Stream for canoeing or kayaking.
 Of course, Maine’s gorgeous mountains, beaches, and hiking trails are a short drive away.